Spring Cleaning, Part 2: Getting Creative

 - Finding a heat source can be another challenge, in the midst of an emergency such as a power outage.
 Knowing how to chop wood is a great skill to have.
 Don’t underestimate it!
-Paired with a convenient flint striker, you’re golden.
+Paired with a convenient waterproof matches, you’re golden.
 Our disposable hand warmers are another way to warm yourself up, when the electricity goes out.
 And don’t forget, if you don’t know when you’ll be getting electricity back, it’s wise to choose one room to stay in and insulate it, as opposed to trying to keep your whole house warm.

 Lastly, as always in an emergency situation, continue taking deep breaths — in and out — until you’ve agreed with yourself that you can and will take care of the situation.